NEW ZEALAND LIGHTHOUSES

 Castlepoint (Maori name Rangiwhakaoma, which translates as 'where the sky runs') is situated on the Wairarapa coast.
 15 Captain Cook named the area Castlepoint in 1770 13 as it looked like an “old medieval stronghold”.
 4

-Over the years thecarea has had a number of wrecks, the White Swan, carrying a load of politicians from Auckland to Wellington in 1862, and in 1894 the Sovereign, wrecked at Mataikona. a
+Over the years the area has had a number of wrecks, the White Swan, carrying a load of politicians from Auckland to Wellington in 1862, and in 1894 the Sovereign, wrecked at Mataikona.
+65

 The lighthouse stands at the northern end of a 1 km long reef.
 The southern side of the lighthouse is named Christmas Bay.
 16 The light is a point of reference for ships bound from South America when making for Wellington Harbour.
 15

-In 1911-12 c , construction of the lighthouse tower was begun by S Luke and Company, Victoria Street, Wellington.
-The local newspaper reported that the lighthouse was cast in iron and was being assembled in the yard.
+The cast iron tower was constructed during 1911-12 in the foundry of S. Luke and Company, Victoria Street, Wellington.
+67 The local newspaper reported that the lighthouse was cast in iron and was being assembled in the yard.
 The tower would consist of 10 rings, the bottom ring was 5.4 metres wide, the top one 3 meters.
 Each of the rings was two meters high.
-It was anticipated that the lighthouse would be finished within a month, then dismantled and taken by sea to Castlepoint where it would be re-erected. a The tower was constructed from steel sheets riveted together, the only one constructed by this method in New Zealand.
-15 However, the lighthouse is composed of seven rings, each 3 metres high. a
+It was anticipated that the lighthouse would be finished within a month, then dismantled and taken by sea to Castlepoint where it would be re-erected.
+65 The tower was constructed from steel sheets riveted together, the only one constructed by this method in New Zealand.
+15 However, the lighthouse is composed of seven rings, each 3 metres high.
+65

-Once the lighthouse was dismantled it was shipped from Wellington to Castlepoint by steamboat c and landed at the old jetty.
-The pieces were hauled to the construction site on a railway track by team of horses, Punch & Dodger owned by the Belliss brothers. c The re-assembly of the lighthouse was overseen by the Ministry of Works. a
+Once the lighthouse was dismantled it was shipped from Wellington to Castlepoint late in 1912 by steamboat 67 The re-assembly of the lighthouse was overseen by the Ministry of Works.
+65

 The light lenses were manufactured by Barbier, Benard & Turenne, of Paris.
 James Milne and Son, of Edinburgh, manufactured the lens turning apparatus and the lantern was made by James Dove and Co, also of Edinburgh.
-The incandescent apparatus was made by Chance Brothers, of Birmingham. a The lenses turned in a mercury bath and the incandescent lamp was fueled by kerosene a oil 1
+The incandescent apparatus was made by Chance Brothers, of Birmingham.
+65 The lenses turned in a mercury bath and the incandescent lamp was fueled by kerosene 65 / oil.
+1

-The light was lit for the first time on Sunday January 12, 1913, a the light's character was three quick flashes every 45 seconds.
-4 and could be seen for 35 kilometres. a
+The light was lit for the first time on Sunday January 12, 1913, 65 the light's character was three quick flashes every 45 seconds.
+4 and could be seen for 35 kilometres.
+65

 A causeway was built out to the lighthouse to ensure access to the light in any weather.
-Over the years it was rebuilt a number of times after being washed away. b
+Over the years it was rebuilt a number of times after being washed away.
+66

 Castle Point was originally a three-keeper station.
 1 A township had already been established when the lighthouse was built in 1913.
 This made this station one of the more popular assignments as the keepers children could attend a local school and there were shops and a hotel in the township.
 1